tommyettinger/SquidSetup/README.md

     tell, I am not terribly confident in the ability of this tool to generate iOS projects that work on the first try, though it may be easy enough to modify things in the likely case they don't immediately work.
-  - All builds currently use Gradle 6.7 with the "api/implementation/compile fiasco" resolved.
+  - All builds currently use Gradle 6.8.2 with the "api/implementation/compile fiasco" resolved.
-    Java 13 and 14 work with SquidSetup because Gradle 6.7 supports Java from 8 to 15.
+    Recent Java works with SquidSetup because Gradle 6.8.2 supports Java from 8 to 15.
+    (Java 16 is expected to be released soon, but it may not work right away.)
     Adding dependencies will use the `api` keyword instead of the `compile` keyword it used in earlier versions.
 All modules use the `java-library` plugin, which enables the `api` keyword for dependencies.